xCISACx/FG-EndlessRunner/README.md

 # FG-EndlessRunner

-This is my endless runner where you dodge ground obstacles and (soon) enemy projectiles.
+This is my endless runner where you dodge, jump and slide under obstacles.

 Find my binary under the Releases tab as a ZIP